-A key difference between either a quasi-structural or single equation IV approach and a full solution/full information maximum likelihood (FIML) is that FIML requires one to fully specify the process by which agents form expectations of the forcing variables.
+A key difference between either a quasi-structural or singleequation IV approach and a full solution/full information maximum likelihood (FIML) is that FIML requires one to fully specify the process by which agents form expectations of the forcing variables.
 For instance, we could assume perfect foresight regarding future welfare rules, or myopia (i.e., each rule change comes as a surprise), or rational expectations (i.e., agents know the process generating the rules).
 The IV and quasi-structural approaches allow us to sidestep this issue in estimation.

 This has both advantages and disadvantages.
 While it may provide more robust estimates, the failure to fully specify the model creates problems when it comes to policy simulation.
-For instance, a change in welfare policy may have very different effects on maternal work/daycare use, and goods inputs, depending on whether it is perceived as permanent or transitory.
-Thus, to simulate effects of policy changes on maternal decisions and child outcomes, we cannot avoid making assumptions (either explicitly or implicitly) about expectations.
+For instance, a change in welfare policy may have very different effects on maternal work/childcare use, and goods inputs, depending on whether it is perceived as permanent or transitory.7 Thus, to simulate effects of policy changes on maternal decisions and child out-